 - For transactions up to £5,000 we will select an appropriate supplier whilst considering value for money and issue a purchase order based on West Sussex County Council (WSCC) standard terms of purchase.

 Contracts are developed to meet the needs of the requirement, will seek balanced risk and ensure value for money and performance throughout the contract life.

 - £181,302 for goods and services

 - £615,278 for social and other specific services (as defined in Public Contracts Regulations)

-- Contracts for more than £172,514 of goods and services and more than £4,332,012 for works are advertised in the Official Journal for the European Union (OJEU).
+- £4,551,413 for works - or as otherwise published in the Official Journal for the European Union (OJEU).